 There are so many things that we can be in disagreement over, especially as women who love to serve the body of Christ.
-Sometimes these disagreements can be small and petty.
+Sometimes these disagreements can be small and petty, and based on different opinions.
 However, other times they can be more substantial.

 What Bible study should we go through next?
 Should we use this event as a means to build up the body of believers or to reach the lost?

 There are times when we need help (input and perspective) from others in the body to help us walk through these disagreements.

 And that is ok!
 As long as all parties maintain humility and the right motives.

 Philippians 4:6-8 Commentary – Prayer, Supplication, and Thanksgiving

 Watch the Bible Study Video of Philippians Chapter 4

 6 Do not be anxious about anything, but in everything by prayer and pleading with thanksgiving let your requests be made known to God.
 7 And the peace of God, which surpasses all comprehension, will guard your hearts and minds in Christ Jesus.